Airbases, Datalink changes, IFF and more.

 The engine starting procedure can now fail due to pilot error.
-Moving the throttle out off the cutoff position will cause a hot start condition with engine temperatures exceeding ~700C, requiring the engine to be shut off and allowed to cool.
+Moving the throttle out off the cutoff position before the engine reaches 25% RPM will cause a hot start condition with engine temperatures exceeding ~700C, requiring the engine to be shut off and allowed to cool.

 To cool off the engine, you can return the throttle below idle cutoff and leave the JFS running.

 There is also a chance that this may happen randomly, so you need to keep an eye on engine temperatures during startup.

 The JFS can run for 4 minutes before overheating and 8 minutes before failing.
 It can now be recharged by the ground crew.

 Engine oil pressure can fail to rise high enough to run the engine.

 If the HYD/OIL stays illuminated and the oil pressure stays below 15 psi then the engine must be shut down and allowed to cool before attempting to restart.

 IFF is meant to determine friendly or bogey status, and has two separate parts: an interrogator that asks for IFF codes from airborne contacts, and a transponder that responds to requests from other aircraft.

 TL;DR Leave the knob on Norm when in flight.
 IFF requests are made using TMS Left when the FCR is selected.
 You can change mode requests on the left side of the FCR near the bottom.
 Options are M1, M2, M3, M4 and M+ (which requests all 4).
 The most useful mode will be M4.
 Correct responses will be green circles, incorrect responses will be yellow squares.
 Incorrect responses do not mean that a contact is an enemy.